namesys-eth/ccip2-eth-resources/docs/INTRO.md

 #### 💡&nbsp; This sounds very promising and full of possibilities!

 It sure is!
+We already have new ultra-saver features lined up for CCIP2-v2:

+- **WALLET-SPECIFIC RECORDS:** Set default records for all your names in a given wallet!

+- **ON-CHAIN SIGNER:** Set an on-chain signer for your records for additional security!

+- **REDIRECT RECORDS:** Redirect records from one ENS name to another!

 We hope that the ENS community will finally be able to take advantage of FREE & SECURE RECORDS FOREVER! 🎉

 ---